finkusuma-dev/fem-recipe-page/README.md

 #### 🔵 Each `h2` and its following content is wrapped inside `section`

-I'm not sure if it's a best practice to always wrap `h2` and its following content inside `section`, and also in which cases the section is not needed.
+I'm not sure if it's correct to wrap the each of `h2` and its following content inside `section`.

 #### 🔵 `<header>` inside `<main>`